 Enforcing CRAR at residential premises and on roads has also been temporarily restricted.
 Initiating CRAR usually waives the landlord's right to forfeit.
-During the lockdown, that is unlikely to apply (but landlords may still take a cautious approach).
+Until 31 December 2020, that is unlikely to apply (but landlords may still take a cautious approach).

 What if CRAR had already been initiated?

 The most recent changes, coming into force on 29 September 2020, affect all CRAR action – not just new CRAR action initiated after on or after 29 September 2020.

 So where does that leave landlords and tenants?

 Landlords can, for now, still bring a debt claim for any arrears, but that is likely to be a much slower process than some of the other options that were previously available to them.
 It may also cost them a lot more and therefore risk simply adding to their losses.
 It is however important to keep in mind that tenants' obligation to pay rent has not been suspended.
 Whilst landlords' options are being limited now, much of the changes being introduced are temporary and therefore some landlords, if they can afford to, will decide to bide their time and then pursue arrears when the restrictions have been lifted or there is simply more clarity as to the best approach to take with regards to recovering arrears.